b3h1ndy0u/SuperDox/README.md

 - You will need to enter your own Google Custom Sesarch & Have I been Pwned API key to use all the features in this tool.

 ## Contributing
-1. Fork this repository
+1. Fork this repository`
-2. Create a new branch: `git checkout -b feature/YourFeature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/YourFeature`
-5. Create a new Pull Request
+2. Create a new Pull Request

 We welcome any improvements or additional OSINT features!